NREL/edv_synthetic_smart_meter_data/README.md

 - Users need to acquire weather files (EPWs and DDYs) separately and weather files could be saved under ```data/weather``` folder as a default location.

-- TODO,
-  - standardize the format of the csv file (3rd argument) that includes connection between buildings and weather files.

 ### Step 4: Run building simulations (generate synthetic data) for all buildings

-- Run the following command to translate BuildingSync XMLs to OSMs/OSWs and run all related simulations:
+- Run the following command to translate BuildingSync XMLs to OSMs/OSWs and run simulations:
 ```
 bundle exec rake simulate_batch_xml
 ```

 - The generated simulation files as well as updated BuildingSync XMLs will be saved in the NAME_OF_OUTPUT_DIR/Simulation_Files directory.

-- Detail processes/capabilities of this step is also shown in the "Overall Workflow of Synthetic Smart-Meter Data Creation" above.